LACMIP/emu/docs/_documentation/modes.md

 ### Timesaving tips for new records

+If you are entering similar data in many new records, consider using the [ditto function](http://help.emu.axiell.com/latest/en/Topics/Common/The%20Ditto%20utility.htm?Highlight=ditto), which allows you to set a [record template](http://help.emu.axiell.com/latest/en/Topics/Common/Record%20Templates.htm).
+You may also wish to adjust your [default values](http://help.emu.axiell.com/latest/en/Topics/Common/Default%20values.htm?Highlight=default%20values).

 Sometimes, data is recorded in a [nested table versus a single field](http://help.emu.axiell.com/latest/en/Topics/Common/Tables.htm).
 For more information on working with data in this format, see Axiell's documentation (linked above).
 Rows in a nested table can be copy-pasted into another nested table.

 {% include figure image_path="/assets/images/modes_rowcopy.png" alt="copying a row in a nested table" caption="You can copy and paste an entire row from the nested table of one record to another." %}

-If you are entering similar data in many new records, consider using the [ditto function](http://help.emu.axiell.com/v5.1/en/Topics/Common/How%20to%20use%20the%20Ditto%20utility.htm), which allows you to set a [record template](http://help.emu.axiell.com/latest/en/Topics/Common/Record%20Templates.htm).